 In 2017, we purchased an existing land-based aquaculture facility in Indiana as our first farm in the United States.
-We currently are growing both conventional Atlantic salmon and AquAdvantage Salmon at the farm, with our first harvests of conventional Atlantic salmon expected in Q2 of 2020 and our first harvests of AquAdvantage Salmon expected in Q4 of 2020.
+We currently are growing both conventional Atlantic salmon and AquAdvantage Salmon at the farm, with our first harvests of conventional Atlantic salmon expected in the second quarter of 2020 and our first harvests of AquAdvantage Salmon expected in the fourth quarter of 2020.
 Our future plans include construction of four to five new farms in North America at sites close to consumer consumption over the next several years.
 Additionally, we are pursuing regulatory approval for AquAdvantage Salmon in Argentina, Brazil, China, and Israel.